Attendance and Truancy

 ATTENDANCE

-Attendance is very important to success in school.
-In California, most students attend school only 180 days a year, so every day is significant.
 The State of California believes that education is essential for children and for our future.
-State law requires parents/guardians of children ages 6 to 18 to send their children to school unless otherwise provided by law.
-Parents who fail to meet this obligation may be subject to prosecution.
-(Ed.Code 48200,48290)
+State law requires parents and guardians to ensure that children ages 6 to 18 attend school regularly.
+Parents who fail to meet this obligation may be prosecuted.
+(Ed.
+Code 48200, 48290)

 Reporting Absences